Charity helping struggling Londoners says bills crisis is stopping them doing more

 Mr O’Neill said the charity tries to do things that some see as optional extras, including taking families for days out or making sure they can buy Christmas presents for their children.

-He said: “One 15-year-old boy whose mum comes here, he was picked for the football team but he didn’t have boots.
+He said: “One 15-year-old boy whose mum comes here was picked for the football team but he didn’t have boots.
 That is a really simple thing we can do.
 That dignity of being able to be part of a team alongside his friends with the same kit is not a ‘nice to have’, it is essential.”

 Our Christmas appeal in a nutshell